Skip to main content

 Why should I improve the EPC rating of my home?

-But even if you rent, you could still make some of the recommended improvements, such as switching to more energy efficient light bulbs.
+Even if you rent, you could still make some of the recommended improvements, such as switching to more energy efficient light bulbs.

-Top 9 ways to improve your EPC
+Top nine ways to improve your EPC

-Switch your lighting to LED
+1. Switch your lighting to LED

 While this isn’t likely to make a huge difference to your EPC rating, it’s by far the easiest and least expensive to do.